Wonder (film)

-Wonder is a 2017 American coming-of-age drama film directed by Stephen Chbosky and written by Jack Thorne, Steven Conrad, and Chbosky.
-It is based on the 2012 novel of the same name by R. J. Palacio and stars Julia Roberts, Owen Wilson, Jacob Tremblay, Noah Jupe, Izabela Vidovic, Bryce Gheisar, and Daveed Diggs.
+Wonder is a 2017 American coming-of-age family drama film directed by Stephen Chbosky, who co-wrote the screenplay with Steven Conrad and Jack Thorne.
+It is based on the 2012 novel by R. J. Palacio and stars Julia Roberts, Owen Wilson, Jacob Tremblay, Mandy Patinkin, and Daveed Diggs.

-The film, which follows a boy named August Pullman with Treacher Collins syndrome trying to fit in, was released in the United States on November 17, 2017, by Lionsgate.
-It received positive reviews from critics and audiences, with many praising Tremblay and Roberts' performances, Chbosky's direction, writing, musical score and faithfulness to Palacio's novel; the film was a box office success, grossing $306 million worldwide on a $20 million budget.
+The film follows a boy named August "Auggie" Pullman with Treacher Collins syndrome as he tries to fit in.
+The film was released in the United States on November 17, 2017, by Lionsgate.
+It received positive reviews from critics and grossed $315 million worldwide on a $20 million production budget.
 At the 90th Academy Awards, the film was nominated for Best Makeup and Hairstyling.

-A spin-off sequel film, White Bird: A Wonder Story, will release in 2023, with Gheisar reprising his role.
+A spin-off and prequel film, White Bird, was released in October 2024, with Bryce Gheisar reprising his role.

 Plot

-August "Auggie" Pullman is a 10-year-old boy living in a brownstone in Brooklyn with his mother Isabel, father Nate, older sister Olivia ("Via"), and dog Daisy.
-He was born with the rare medical facial deformity "mandibulofacial dysostosis", and has undergone 27 different surgeries in order to help him see, smell, speak, and hear.

-Auggie has been home-schooled, but as he approaches fifth grade, his parents decide to enroll him in Beecher Prep private middle school.
-When school starts, Auggie is ostracized, but soon forms a close friendship with his classmate, Jack Will.
+August "Auggie" Pullman is a 10-year-old boy living in Brooklyn with his parents, Isabel and Nate, older sister Olivia "Via", and their dog, Daisy.
+Auggie was born with a rare medical facial deformity, mandibulofacial dysostosis.
+He has undergone 27 surgeries to help him function, and wears an astronaut helmet when out in public.
+Auggie has been homeschooled by Isabel, but as he approaches the fifth grade, his parents decide to enroll him at Beecher Prep, a private middle school.
+When the school year begins, Auggie is ostracized and is constantly bullied by Julian Albans, the class bully, and Julian's friends Amos Conti, Miles Noury, and Henry Joplin, but he soon forms a close friendship with his classmate, Jack Will, whom he met during a tour of the school.

-For Halloween, Auggie dresses in a Ghostface mask and cloak from last year when Daisy accidentally ruins the Boba Fett costume he was planning to wear.
-Auggie walks through school upbeat and confident due to the anonymity his costume affords him.
-However, as he enters his homeroom, he overhears Jack, who fails to recognize him, joining Julian Albens and his friends, who ostracizes Auggie, in making fun of him behind his back, saying "he would kill himself if he looked like Auggie."
-Becoming distraught and ill, his mother abandons her mother-daughter day with Via to bring Auggie home.
-Though she is hurt, Via convinces him to go trick-or-treating with her, as she has been rejected by her best friend Miranda.
+For Halloween, Auggie dresses as Ghostface from the previous year when Daisy ruins his planned Boba Fett costume.
+While entering his homeroom, Auggie overhears Jack, who does not recognize him, joining Julian and his friends in teasing Auggie, behind his back.
+Auggie also overhears Jack saying that he was forced to be friends with Auggie and would kill himself if he looked the same, which hurts him a lot.
+An upset Auggie feigns illness, forcing his mother to abandon her mother-daughter day with Via to pick him up.
+Though she is hurt, Via convinces Auggie to go trick-or-treating with her, as she has been rejected by her own best friend, Miranda Navas.

-Auggie forms a new friendship with a girl named Summer, confiding in her about his split with Jack.
-When Jack asks Summer why Auggie is avoiding him, she only gives Jack the clue "Ghostface".
-In science class, realization dawns on Jack, and he resolves to partner with Auggie instead of Julian for the science fair.
-When Julian confronts Jack in the hallway and calls Auggie a "freak", they begin fighting, which is broken up by Mr. Browne and another teacher.
-After suspending Jack for two days, Mr. Tushman reads Jack's letter about defending Auggie.
-Jack apologizes to Auggie by Minecraft and they reconcile.
+Auggie begins avoiding Jack and forms a new friendship with another classmate, Summer Dawson, confiding in her about his split with Jack.
+When Jack eventually asks Summer why Auggie is avoiding him, she says "Ghostface".
+Jack realises his mistake and resolves to make it up to Auggie by being his partner for the science fair instead of partnering with Julian and Amos.
+When Julian confronts Jack about it and calls Auggie a freak, they get into a fight.
+Outraged, Julian ends his friendship with Jack.
+Jack is suspended for two days, and the principal, Mr. Lawrence Tushman, reads Jack's letter about defending Auggie.
+Jack then apologizes to Auggie via Minecraft, and they reconcile.